The Syrian town of Aleppo has been around for thousands of years and will be for thousands more, despite huge setbacks from time to time.

 “Located at the crossroads of several trade routes from the 2nd millennium B.C., Aleppo was ruled successively by the Hittites, Assyrians, Arabs, Mongols, Mamelukes and Ottomans.
 The 13th-century citadel, 12th-century Great Mosque and various 17th-century madrasas, palaces, caravanserais and hammams all form part of the city’s cohesive, unique urban fabric, now threatened by overpopulation.”

-In my blog I wrote this about my visit to Aleppo in 1986:
+I wrote this about my visit to Aleppo in 1986: